Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 The second creature was, just as described, the size of a goblin.
 What wasn't like a goblin's, was the movement.
-Chaotically jumping from point to point, it gave the impression of a flea staying off the ground and just behind it's target.
+Chaotically jumping from point to point, it gave the impression of a flea staying off the ground and just behind its target.
 A target which was moving directly towards us.

 Watching my comrade dashing through the dense forest,